 What are the risks associated with staff accessing the school network remotely?

-If the connection is unsecured, an attacker could set up a man-in-the-middle (MITM) attack to capture data traffic and use this for a variety of nefarious means.
-In addition to data traffic interception attacks by malicious users, there are some less technical or complex risks associated with remote working.
-School assets can be lost through theft or misplacement of a device or simply through a user being overlooked while working.
+If the connection is unsecured, an attacker could set up a man-in-the-middle (MITM) attack to capture your staff’s data traffic and use this for a variety of nefarious means.
+In addition to data traffic interception by malicious users, there are some less technical or complex risks associated with remote working.
+School assets can be lost through theft or misplacement of a device or data stolen simply through a user being overlooked while working.
 By following the below recommended steps, you will be able to evidence that your school has proactive mechanisms in place to protect your systems, users and the data they have access to when users are working at home or remotely.